olajutemot/Learn-JS-algorithms/6. Functional Programming/README.md

 ---EXAMPLE 5 (in regex.js file ): Write the incrementer function so it takes an argument, and then returns a result after increasing the value by one.

-------Refactor Global Variables Out of Functions------
+------Refactor Global Variables Out of Functions------ the two main principles of functional programming that weve seen here are:

+1. do not alter a variable or object: create new variable or objects in the function, and return them from a function if need be.
+2. we want to be able to declare parameters when working with functions, so any computations inside the function will depend on the argument passed into the function.
+   ---EXAMPLE 6 (in regex.js file ): write a code so the global array bookList variable is not altered.
+The add function should add the given bookName to the end of the array passed to it and return a new array (list).
+The remove function should remove the given bookName from the array passed to it.

+Note: Both functions should return an array, and any new parameters should be added before the bookName parameter.

+------Use the map Method to Extract Data from an Array------ so far we have learnt how to use pure functions to avoid side effects as compared to object oriented programming.
+It is called a functional programming becuase it uses the theory of functions for all its processes. functions in javascript are firstclass objects, so functions can be stored as variables, a function can be written in another function etc.
+Here we will be looking at some simple array functions, which are methods on the array object prototype.
+In this exercise we are looking at Array.prototype.map(), or more simply map.
+The .map method can be used on an arrays and it is used to loop through the properties of an array. it takes in a call-back function and returns a new array containing the results of calling the callback function on each properties or elements.
+The call back function is passed 3 arguments.
+The first argument is the current element being processed.
+The second is the index of that element and the third is the array upon which the map method was called. this first example is only using the first argument of the call back function.
+---EXAMPLE 7 (in regex.js file ): The watchList array holds objects with information on several movies.
+Use map on watchList to assign a new array of objects to the ratings variable.
+Each movie in the new array should have only a title key with the name of the film, and a rating key with the IMDB rating.
+The code in the editor currently uses a for loop to do this, so you should replace the loop functionality with your map expression.

+------Implement map on a Prototype------